eegg/school-policies-and-procedures/src/safeguarding.rst

 If a member of staff has any concerns about the children’s safety, they should bring them to the attention of the manager before that particular activity takes place.
 We do not take any child off the school site without the prior permission of the parent.
 If an accident does happen, and it results in an injury to a child, the staff will do all he can to aid the child concerned.
-We keep a first aid box in the kitchen area.
+We keep a first aid box in classroom 1.
-All staff are First Aid trained and certificates are kept on the premises.
+We aim at all times to have all staff qualified in First Aid and certificates are kept on the premises.
+There may be occasions when, due to staff absences that there may be a staff member who is not qualified but they will always be accompanied by the rest of the team who are First Aid trained.
 Should any incident involving injury to a child take place, one of the members of staff who have been first aid trained will be called to assist.
 If necessary emergency assistance will be called for.
 We record any accident in the accident file involving injury, and in all cases we inform parents and they sign an Accident Form to confirm they have been informed.